 Both Northern Ireland and the Republic of Ireland have a rich history of academic excellence with several universities dating back over a hundred years.

 Queen's University Belfast in Northern Ireland is a member of the prestigious Russell Group (the UK equivalent of the Ivy League) and is ranked in the top 100 world universities.
-Several of the universities in the Republic of Ireland are in the top 250 world university rankings with many Canadians choosing to go to the National University of Ireland, Galway (NUI Galway) or University College Dublin.
+Several of the universities in the Republic of Ireland are in the top 250 world university rankings with many Canadians choosing to go to the University of Galway (formerly NUI Galway) or University College Dublin.

 Both countries' academic institutions are very well connected with leading industries with companies such as Microsoft, Apple and IBM all with offices in Ireland.